Why Your Salon Needs an AI Receptionist (Stop Missing Bookings While You Work)

 Yes.
 During setup, you configure Rachel with your appointment types, durations, and provider assignments.
 She books cleanings with hygienists and procedures with dentists -- automatically matching the right provider to the right appointment type.

 You're mid-highlight when the phone rings.
-You can't answer.
-The client books elsewhere.
-An AI receptionist answers every call, books appointments, and sends confirmations — so you never lose a booking again.
+An AI receptionist answers every call, books appointments, and keeps salon chairs full.

 You became a doctor to help patients, not to write blogs and manage Google listings.
-Discover how Seomi, your AI SEO specialist, handles medical SEO so you can focus on what matters—patient care.
+Discover how Ranky, your AI SEO specialist, handles medical SEO so you can focus on what matters—patient care.